endlessm/eos-build-meta/doc/howto/build.md

 ## Image build stage

+See `doc/overview/build.md` for an overview of the image build process and links to external documentation.
+Read on for instructions on how to run the image build.

 ### Automated builds

 Image builds of 'master' run nightly in a private Jenkins instance.
 (If you